 Sterrato 5 appears halfway through Strade Bianche Donne.
 At 9.5 kilometres, this is the longest gravel path of the race.
 Continuous up and downs in the first part make way for a twisting climb before meeting the tarmac again.

 Following 34 kilometres on paved roads a short but brutal gravel sector of 800 metres serves the riders a new round of double digit gradients.
-Almost without the penultimate gravel road appears.
+Almost immediately the penultimate gravel road appears.
 Sector 7 is 2.4 kilometres and climbs up the Strade di Colle Pinzuto with gradients up to 15%.
 The hardest ramps appear early on, although the dust sector continues to climb gradually until the end.

 At a little over 1 kilometre, the last gravel sector opens with a demanding descent to continue onto a very punchy climb with a steepest stretch at 18%.
 When reaching the tarmac again in the village of Le Tolfe there are 12 kilometres left to race.